JavaScript Code

 return items;

-Refresh action data at a certain internal
+Refresh action data at a certain interval

 const { interval } = await requireAsync('rxjs');